🇦🇲 Armenia (Caucasus part 1)

 Yerevan

 Finally, after a loop around parts of the country, our last stop was Yerevan.
+The city's probably full of experiences as well, but we only gave ourselves a few hours before heading for the airport.

 In fact, too much time was lost trying to park.
 I learned my lesson the hard way: never try to drive or park in the city, least of all in a historical European city where the infrastructure was never meant for such density.